 The plaintiff, Kim Shank, a 57-year-old American, worked at Fiserv for over six years before being terminated the day after she returned to work from a medical leave of absence.
 Ms. Shank’s termination also came after Fiserv hired a series of younger, non-American workers.

-Console Law Offices LLC is an employment rights law firm with offices in Philadelphia, Pennsylvania and Moorestown, New Jersey.
+Console Mattiacci Law, LLC LLC is an employment rights law firm with offices in Philadelphia, Pennsylvania and Moorestown, New Jersey.
 Since its inception in 1990, the firm has focused its practice on the representation of current, former and potential employees concerning work-related matters.
-The lawyers at Console Law Offices LLC counsel whistleblower-employees who have been retaliated against and individuals who have been victimized by illegal employment discrimination and retaliation, including sex, race, religion and age discrimination and sexual harassment at work.
+The lawyers at Console Mattiacci Law, LLC LLC counsel whistleblower-employees who have been retaliated against and individuals who have been victimized by illegal employment discrimination and retaliation, including sex, race, religion and age discrimination and sexual harassment at work.
 They also represent employees concerning medical leaves, disability benefits, wage and hour claims, employment contracts, severance agreements, stock option plans, and class action lawsuits.
-For more information visit: www.consolelaw.com or call Console Law Offices LLC at 215-545-7676.
+For more information visit: www.consolelaw.com or call Console Mattiacci Law, LLC LLC at 215-545-7676.